open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.DungeonsAndDragons/README.md

 ## Configuration

-Configure the module in `appsettings.json` or `secrets.json` as follows:
+A number of examples of how to configure the creation of compendiums using this module are included in the default application (`module_dnd.json`) configuration.

 ```json
 {